 Mobile Recruiting Apps

 Many of the best recruiting software handle mobile recruiting as well as website job postings.
 Look for those that optimize for mobile, allow text messaging within their system, and have tools that utilize social media.
 The following recruiting tools have mobile app versions:

 - ZipRecruiter: ZipRecruiter has 25 million active users per month; 70% of them search on mobile.

 - ZohoRecruit: Zoho Recruit has a mobile app that lets your team members handle the hiring process from their phone, including calling or texting candidates with a tap.

 - Indeed: Indeed says 75% of its 250 million unique visitors each month use mobile for job hunting.

-In 2020, mobile applications surpassed desktop applications for the first time.
+A few years ago, mobile applications surpassed desktop applications for the first time.
 Your business cannot ignore mobile recruiting, especially if you are looking for the next generation of employees (54% of Gen Z candidates will pass by a business if they think you have outdated recruiting methods).
 Consider the tips we discussed above—including simplifying the application process, allowing documents to be sent via mobile, and communicating through text—to get the most out of your mobile recruitment strategy.